universam1/Marlin/README.md

 <img align="top" width=175 src="Documentation/Logo/Marlin%20Logo%20GitHub.png" />
  Additional documentation can be found in [The Marlin Wiki](https://github.com/MarlinFirmware/Marlin/wiki).

+# Tweaked to reflect customizations for MDF Frame Reprap PrusaM i3
+### by Sam Lang

 ## Release Candidate -- Marlin 1.1.0-RC6 - 24 April 2016

 __Not for production use – use with caution!__